urbit/urbit.org-reloaded/main/posts/company.md

 who loves old
 books.
 Anton is a rationalist Bolshevik and trained baritone.
 Philip is a homeschooled Christian and baseball fan.
-Henry is a prep-school soccer player and expert in horizontal marketing.
+Henry is an amateur soccer player who speaks four languages.

 **Galen Wolfe-Pauly** <br />
 Founder, CEO<br />